das-lab/VioDroid-Finder/README.md

 This module analyzes the permission, api and GUI of an APK file, an example is shown in `inconsistency_analyzer/permission_api_analyzer/permission_api_result` and `inconsistency_analyzer/gui_analyzer/gui_result`.

++ Modify the target APK file path of `inconsistency_analyzer/permission_api_analyzer/run.py` and run, to analyze the Permission and API of the APK

++ Modify the target APK file path of `inconsistency_analyzer/gui_analyzer/run.py` and run, to analyze the GUI of the APK